BartmanAbyss/vscode-amiga-debug/README.md

 ```

 ## Known Issues/TODOs
+* Assembly profiler: RTS seems to have its time added to previous instruction
 * Debugger: detect more exceptions in a better way (not just setting a single breakpoint at every exception vector)
 * profiling: lines of functions seem to be off (see template/main.c: function main)
 * code lenses: update when display unit changes, when frame changes